listingslab-software/mixing-jsx-tsx/README.md

 Try this.
 Grab that baseline app, branch off it as `POC/1`
-Add the JSX and TSX files from `dt9-banner-admin`
+Add the JSX and TSX files